-Furthermore, in accordance with the provisions of law on gender balance - the slates have had to include candidates of both genders in the first two slots in the section for standing auditors, and the first two slots in the section for alternate auditors.
+In addition, in compliance with the provisions of the law concerning gender balance the slates must include in relation to the first two places of the section of the slate for Standing Auditors and the first two places of the section for Alternate Auditors candidates of a different gender.

-The lists of candidates for the office of Statutory Auditor (as well as the lists of candidates for the office of Director) must be deposited at the Company's registered office by the person who presents them, at least 25 days before the date of the Shareholders' Meeting called to appoint the members of the Board of Statutory Auditors; they are then published by the Company on its website (www.posteitaliane.it) and made available to the public at the Company's registered office at least 21 days before the date of the Shareholders' Meeting, accompanied by detailed information on the personal and professional characteristics of the candidates, thereby ensuring a transparent procedure for the appointment of the Board of Statutory Auditors.
+As with the slates of candidates for the office of Director, slates of candidates for the office of Statutory Auditor must be filed at the Company's registered office by those presenting such slates at least 25 days prior to the date of the Shareholders' Meeting called upon to resolve on the appointment of members to the Board of Statutory Auditors.
+The Company will then publish these slates on its website (www.posteitaliane.it) and make them available to the public at its registered office at least 21 days prior to the date of the aforesaid Shareholders' Meeting, accompanied by thorough information on the personal and professional characteristics of the candidates, in order to ensure a transparent procedure for the election of members to the Board of Statutory Auditors.

-As regards the appointment of auditors who for any reason are not elected on the basis of slates, the ordinary Shareholders' Meeting will resolve by way of the majorities in accordance with law and without following the procedure outlined above but in any case in a manner that ensures a composition of the Board of Statutory Auditors in accordance with the relevant legal, regulatory and administrative provisions and is also able to ensure compliance with the principle of representation of minorities and the laws in force concerning gender balance.
+As regards the appointment of auditors who for any reason are not elected on the basis of slates, the ordinary shareholders' meeting will resolve by way of the majorities in accordance with law and without following the procedure outlined above but in any case in a manner that ensures a composition of the Board of Statutory Auditors in accordance with the relevant legal, regulatory and administrative provisions and is also able to ensure compliance with the principle of representation of minorities and the laws in force concerning gender balance.

-Pursuant to applicable law, members of the Board of Statutory Auditors must possess the requisites of integrity, professional competence and independence required of the Statutory Auditors of listed companies, supplemented (with regard to the requisites of professional competence) by special provisions in the Articles of Association, as well as additional requisites specified in Supervisory Provisions.
-They must also comply with limitations on the number of offices held on Boards of Directors and Boards of Statutory Auditors at Italian companies, as established by CONSOB in a special regulation.
+Based on the legislation in force, members of the Board of Statutory Auditors must satisfy the requisites of integrity, professionalism and independence required of the Statutory Auditors of listed companies, supplemented (with regard to the requisites of professionalism) by special provisions in the Articles of Association, as well as additional requisites specified in Supervisory Provisions and the regulatory provisions in relation to the requirements and criteria of suitability for fulfilment of the office of corporate officers of banks (in particular, by Decree of the Ministry of Economy and Finance no. 169 of November 23, 2020); they must also comply with limitations on the number of offices held on Boards of Directors and Boards of Statutory Auditors at Italian companies, as established by CONSOB in a special regulation.

-In February 2022, the Board of Statutory Auditors also checked that all of the Standing Auditors in office possess the requisites of independence envisaged by the Corporate Governance Code for directors.
+In February 2023, the Board of Statutory Auditors also checked that all of the Standing Auditors in office possess the requisites of independence envisaged by the Governance Code for directors.
 In any case, the Statutory Auditors shall act autonomously and independently from the shareholders who elected them.

-In January, February and March 2022, also the Board of Statutory Auditors carried out a board review, the results of which were formalized in an ad hoc board review report thereafter transmitted to the Board of Directors.
+In January, February and March 2023, the Board of Statutory Auditors carried out a self-assessment process, with the support of an external company, the results of which were formalized in a board review report thereafter transmitted to the Board of Directors.